jpalao/camelbones/README.md

 2. Change to the directory containing the Camelbones Perl Module:
 % cd CPAN-camelbones

-3. Export the location of the directory containing the newly built Camelbones.framework export CAMELBONES_PATH=/Your/Location/Build/Products/Debug
+3. Export the location of the directory containing the newly built Camelbones.framework:
+% export CAMELBONES_PATH=/Your/Location/Build/Products/Debug

-4. Build the Camelbones Perl Module perl Makefile.PL make make test
+4. Build the Camelbones Perl Module:
+% perl Makefile.PL
+% make
+% make test

 All tests should pass.
 You should also be able to build and use all the native applications in the Examples directory of the distribution, except for those requiring a PAR kit.
 I haven't looked into that yet